GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 (venv) $ pip3 install python-dotenv
 ```

-To ensure that you do not accidentally commit this file to version control, create a `.gitignore` file in the top-level directory of the project and pass in `.env`.
+To ensure that you do not accidentally commit this file to version control, create a `.gitignore` file in the top-level directory of the project and pass it in `.env`.
 This will prevent `git` from tracking the `.env` file.

 `.gitignore`: Ignore files